hlohm/mfunc/README.md

 ## mfunc
 #### a function wrapper plugin for oh-my-zsh

-This is handy for defining functions on-the-fly that will last longer than your current login session without editing any config files.
+Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
+Your functions are permanently available until you delete them.

 The plugin defines 3 functions: